-Genga has learned to not take shortcomings on either front too seriously, and to not beat herself up over the little things, like missing a class trip with her children.
-"Momtrepreneurs" have dual responsibilities to their business and to their family, and finding ways to devote time to both is key to truly achieving that elusive work-life balance.
+Genga said she has learned to not take shortcomings on either front too seriously, and to not beat herself up over the little things, like missing a class trip with her children.
+"Momtrepreneurs" have dual responsibilities to their businesses and to their families, and finding ways to devote time to both is key to truly achieving that elusive work-life balance.

 Women entrepreneurs are afraid of failure.

-"You need to have massive failure to have massive success," she told BusinessNewsDaily.
-"You may need 100 "no's" to get one "yes," but that one "yes" will make you more successful tomorrow than you were today."
+"You need to have massive failure to have massive success," Passi said.
+"You may need 100 'no's' to get one 'yes,' but that one 'yes' will make you more successful tomorrow than you were today."